 The data age status indicator will show the status of each port.
 A grey indicator means no data is present, red is for an incorrect data string, yellow indicates an incomplete data string and green is for normal operation.

 5.3.3.
 COM Ports

-The COM Ports enables one extra tab called Serial Setup from where all the ports (both connected to the PC and ports on the Gemini head) are configured.
+The COM Ports enables two extra tabs called Serial Setup and Sonar Ports from where all the serial communication (both connected to the PC and ports on the Gemini head) are configured.